lethang7794/devops-book/chap-08.md

 > To generate Diceware passphrase, you can:
 >
 > - Follow the instruction on [Diceware]
-> - Use a web-based generator, e.g. [Diceware Password Generator](https://diceware.dmuth.org/), [Bitware Password Generator](https://bitwarden.com/password-generator/)
+> - Use a web-based generator, e.g. [Diceware Password Generator](https://diceware.dmuth.org/), [Bitwarden Password Generator](https://bitwarden.com/password-generator/)
 > - Use a CLI: <https://github.com/ulif/diceware>
 > - Use the built-in password generator of most password managers.